Familial Mediterranean fever

 Familial paroxysmal polyserositis; Periodic peritonitis; Recurrent polyserositis; Benign paroxysmal peritonitis; Periodic disease; Periodic fever; FMF

-Familial Mediterranean fever (FMF) is a rare disorder passed down through families (inherited).
+Familial Mediterranean fever (FMF) is a rare disorder that may be passed down through families (inherited).
 It involves repeated fevers and inflammation that often affects the lining of the abdomen, chest, or joints.

 Causes

-FMF is most often caused by a mutation in a gene named MEFV.
-This gene creates a protein involved in controlling inflammation.
-The disease appears only in people who received two copies of the altered gene, one from each parent.
+FMF is most often caused by a variation in a gene named MEFV.
+This gene creates a protein involved in regulating inflammation.
+The disease usually appears only in people who received two copies of the variant gene, one from each parent.
 This is called autosomal recessive inheritance or an autosomal recessive condition.

 FMF most often affects people of Mediterranean ancestry.
 These include non-Ashkenazi (Sephardic) Jews, Armenians, and Arabs.
 People from other ethnic groups can also be affected.